heistp/irtt/README.md

 [goals](#goals).
 In particular:

 - there's more work to do for public server security
-- the protocol and API are all not finalized
+- the protocol and API are not finalized
 - it is only available in source form
 - it has only had very basic testing on a couple of platforms